what is an elopement?

 colorado elopement locations

 Colorado is full of beautiful mountainous elopement locations.
 For a list of nature location recommendations, please click here.
 I can also help you pick a spot based on what kind of backdrop you envision, what permits are necessary, how many guests you will have, if dogs will be joining you, and how far you are willing to hike.
-Renting an Airbnb or private residence is also a great option that provides privacy for your celebration.
+Renting an VRBO or private residence is also a great option that provides privacy for your celebration.
 A venue/amphitheater may be necessary for groups larger than 10 guests + if you will be including decor, meals, and other elements that cannot be brought into nature.
+We always follow Leave No Trace.

 elopement timeline